 - Result Interpretation

-Flagella staining can define as one of the specialized staining techniques that make the use of mordant and special stains to visualize the flagella.
+Flagella staining refers to one of the specialized staining techniques, which uses mordant and special stains to visualize the flagella.
 It is quite a complicated method, which requires specific considerations, proper handling and operation, due to the fragility of the bacterial flagella.

 The purpose of flagella staining is to check whether a bacteria is motile or non-motile.
-Secondly, through this special staining technique, the shape, size, location and arrangement of the bacterial flagella help in genus and species differentiation.
+This special staining procedure helps in the genus and species differentiation based on the bacterial flagella’s shape, size, location, and arrangement.

 Wet Mount Method

 It is a more successful and easy method to practice for routine use.
-It also refers as “Ryu method” that makes the use of Ryu flagella stain when the arrangement and number of flagella are critical to identifying the species of motile bacteria.
-For visualization, a mordant is used in staining procedures so that the stain sticks in layers to the flagella.
+The wet mount method is also called the “Ryu method” because it uses Ryu flagella stain to examine the arrangement and number of flagella.

-Ryu stain involves the preparation of two solutions (Solution-I and II).
+Preparation of Ryu stain: It involves the preparation of two solutions (Solution-I and II).

 - 5% aqueous solution of phenol: 10 ml